wvchallenges/opseng-challenge/README.md

 * Python: `2.7`
 * Flask: `0.10.1`

+We use Ansible for our configuration management tooling, but feel free to use the one you're most familiar with.

 ### Deliverables

 1. A Github repo containing the flask app
-1. A Github repo containing the Ansible playbooks (don’t check in the key/secret or pem file we give you).
+1. A Github repo containing the configration management scripts (don’t check in the key/secret or pem file we give you).
 1. A bash script called `aws-flask.sh` that will:
     * Launch the EC2 server using the tool of your choice
-    * Begin the configuration management / bootstrapping of the server using an Ansible playbook
+    * Begin the configuration management / bootstrapping of the server using the tool of your choice

 ### Notes

 * **Do not check AWS keys or any other secret credentials into Github**
 * Remember to use security groups to restrict port access
 * Prefix all of your AWS resources (when possible) with your first name (example: joanne.domain.com)
-* I should be able to perform the following commands and then interact with a functioning app in my browser (you can assume we have the AWS Unified CLI installed):
+* I should be able to perform the following commands and then interact with a functioning app in my browser (you can assume we have the `awscli` Python package installed):

 ```
 $ git clone <your username>/<repo name>